Kakajohn/purchasedorder/README.md

 Into components folder we have **layout** and **orders** folders.

-The Layout is the componenet that displays the final info of the project.
+The Layout is the component that displays the final info of the project.
 Also while the project loads, a spinner shows up on the users screen informing them about the data loading.

 On the orders folders we have 4 components.
 Into OrdersList we pass as props the mapped data of the API.
 After that a list is created, that its size depends on